ENSTA-U2IS-AI/MUAD-Dataset/README.md

 ## Semantic segmentation

-### Download and use MUAD on a headless server with TorchUncertainty

-You will find a torchvision dataset for the training and validation set at [[TorchUncertainty]](https://github.com/ENSTA-U2IS-AI/torch-uncertainty).

 ### Training and Evaluation on MUAD
 We provide here a training and evaluation example, as well as a checkpoint based on DeepLab v3 plus.